Tips and Ideas to Use Glitter for Paper Crafts

 - Sprinkle the stamped image with glitter.
 Be sure to cover the entire stamped image.

 - Allow the image to dry.

 Note: Wash the acrylic stamp right away in warm water so that the glue does not dry on the stamp.

 You can use Ranger Sticky Embossing Powder to adhere glitter.
-You stamp with an embossing ink.
-Then add the embossing powder.
+You stamp with embossing ink, then add the embossing powder.
 Heat the stamped image with a heat tool.
-Add the glitter right away and wipe away with your fingers
+Add the glitter immediately and wipe away with your fingers.

 - Watercolor and Glitter Painting - Think Crafts by CreateForLess